 - You have the ability to adjust campaigns to better target audiences and get a better ROI

 - You can surface specific content or offers based on previous engagements as well as viewing history

-- You can create personalised journeys for predefined customers.
-So, if you have a segment likely to churn, you can anticipate it and proactively take them on a personalised, win-back journey.
+- You can create personalized journeys for predefined customers.
+So, if you have a segment likely to churn, you can anticipate it and proactively take them on a personalized, win-back journey.